Key takeaways

 • If you have a business travel credit card, however, you likely already have at least basic travel insurance under its policy, so you might not need to purchase any additional coverage.

 A lot can go wrong before or during a faraway meeting, out-of-state conference, remote office visit or other planned business trip.
-The airport can lose or damage your luggage, your travel plans may need to be canceled suddenly due to a personal emergency, or you could simply get sick while away from home.
+The airport can lose or damage your luggage, your travel plans may need to be canceled suddenly due to a personal emergency or you could simply get sick while away from home.

-For these and other reasons and more, it’s smart to consider getting business travel insurance.
+For these reasons and more, it’s smart to consider getting business travel insurance.
 This coverage should safeguard you financially if you incur a covered setback prior to or while you’re traveling for work.

 How does business travel insurance work?